trioderegion/warpgate/README.md

   - `inputs` Array of the same type as [dialog's](#dialog) return value.
   - `buttons` A single value corresponding to the `value` of button pressed.
 If no buttons were provided the default button's return value is `true`.
 If the menu is closed, this value is `false`.

+### firstGM

+Signature: `warpgate.firstGM()`

+A helper functions that returns the first active GM level user.

+### isFirstGM

+Signature: `warpgate.isFirstGM()`

+Checks whether the user calling this function is the user returned by warpgate.firstGM().
+Returns true if they are, false if they are not.

+### firstOwner

+Signature: `warpgate.firstOwner(document)`

+Returns the first active user with owner permissions for the given document, falling back to the firstGM should there not be any.
+Returns false if the document is falsey.
+In the case of token documents it checks the permissions for the token's actor as tokens themselves do not have a permission object.

+### isFirstOwner

+Signature: `warpgate.isFirstOwner(document)`

+Checks whether the user calling this function is the user returned by warpgate.firstOwner() when the function is passed the given document.
+Returns true if they are the same, false if they are not.

 ## Update Shorthand
 The `update` object can contain up to three keys: `token`, `actor`, and `embedded`.
 The `token` and `actor` key values are standard update objects as one would use in `Actor#update` and `Token#update`.
 The `embedded` key uses a shorthand notation to make creating the updates for embedded documents (such as items) easier.
 Notably, it does not require the `_id` field to be part of the update object for a given embedded document type.
 There are three operations that this object controls -- adding, updating, deleting (in that order).